 There are three network connectivity requirements for workers that proxy connections to targets:

-- Outbound access to an existing trusted Boundary control point (either another trusted worker or the Boundary control plane, ie the origin url)
+- Outbound access to an existing trusted Boundary control point (either another trusted worker or the Boundary control plane, or the cluster url)

 - Outbound access to the target

 - Inbound access from client trying to establish the session

-Note: 3 does not necessitate exposure to the public internet, just inbound access from clients.
+The third requirement does not require exposure to the public internet, just inbound access from clients.
 Consider the case of Boundary being accessed by clients from a private corporate network (not public internet) to facilitate connections to a separate private datacenter network:

 - The worker would need outbound connectivity to a trusted Boundary control point (either another trusted worker or the Boundary control plane, ie the origin url)

-- The worker would need outbound connectivity to the host network (eg the datacenter network or cloud VPC) for which it can make outbound (worker->host) calls to hosts
+- The worker would need outbound connectivity to the host network (the datacenter network or cloud VPC) for which it can make outbound (worker->host) calls to hosts

 - The worker would need to allow inbound (client->worker) connections from the client's network (this would be the corporate network, not public internet in this scenario)